Who would say no? Finding the Astros another starting pitcher

 What do they need?
 Everything!
 The hauls for Chris Sale and Adam Eaton brought in pitching prospects Michael Kopech, Lucas Giolito, Reynaldo Lopez and Dane Dunning, with Dunning -- the least heralded of the four -- having the best season.
 In other words, you can never have too many pitching prospects.
 That’s why the White Sox should ask for Francis Martes, Houston’s top prospect.
 He’s up now filling in for the depleted rotation even though he was struggling in Triple-A. Still, he’s 21, and throws mid-90s with a swing-and-miss curveball.

-The White Sox will also ask for outfielder Kyle Tucker, Houston’s first-round pick in 2015, but the Astros aren’t trading him.
+The White Sox also will ask for outfielder Kyle Tucker, Houston’s first-round pick in 2015, but the Astros aren’t trading him.
 Would they part with Derek Fisher, who was tearing up Triple-A and homered in his big league debut Wednesday?
 I like Fisher a lot and he has the ability to help them this season.
 If he can handle left field, they could slide Marwin Gonzalez into some first base and designated hitter to help the offense even more.

 So let’s try a different direction: The Astros also include pitcher Franklin Perez, a 19-year-old Venezuelan with an advanced, four-pitch repertoire, third baseman J.D.
 Davis, who is hitting .286 with 16 home runs at Double-A, but has some swing-and-miss in his game, and outfielder Teoscar Hernandez, a potential starting outfielder who reached the big leagues last season but is blocked in Houston.